CMD100 - Survey of Speech Pathology

-This course offers in depth study of several severe speech and language deficits.
+This course offers in-depth study of several severe speech and language deficits.
 The populations chosen for study each term may differ.
-Examples of populations that have been studied in the past are cleft palate, cerebral palsy, autism, Alzheimer's Disease, etc. (3 crs.)Annually.
+Examples of populations that have been studied in the past are cleft palate, cerebral palsy, autism, Alzheimer's disease, etc. (3 crs.)Annually.

 This course teaches students of the helping professions to write professional reports for both medical and educational settings.
 (3 crs.)
 Annual

-CMD350 - Sign Language and Braille
+CMD350 - Sign Language & Braille I

-CMD352 - Sign Language/Braille II
+CMD352 - Sign Language & Braille II

 This is the only CMD course that is not required of CMD majors.
 Learn intermediate American Sign Language in large group and small group practices.
 Learn about the Deaf culture.
 Learn to read and produce Braille using both a brailler and a hand slate.
-Prerequisite: CMD 350 or former classwork or documented experience using American Sign Language.
+Prerequisite: CMD 350 or former class work or documented experience using American Sign Language.
 (3 crs.)
 Offered annually.